cmsc22000-project-2018/support-tools/README.md

 $ make all

 ## Opening the shell
-From here, simply print ./shell
+From here, simply type ./shell

 ## Running commands
 The shell greets the user.
 Type "help" at any point to see a full list of commands!